 Being a marine biologist herself, she is well-situated in these academic circles and has interviewed many scientists including Christian Klug, Dieter Korn, Kenneth de Baets, and Isabelle Kruta, all of whom are editors on the 2nd edition of the Ammonoid bible Ammonoid Paleobiology.
 Interesting findings and insider insights into ongoing academic discussions are combined with Staaf’s narrative which is fiendishly readable.
 In my opinion, her writing style strikes just the right balance between informative and understatedly entertaining (I sniggered throughout the book), without feeling forcedly funny.
 Admittedly, I have a soft spot for these squishy invertebrates, but I tore through this book in the space of a single seven-hour sitting!
 Squid Empire is a shining example of good use of illustrations supporting the text, especially the cephalopod family tree on page 46 is something you’ll be referring to time and again and has some clever details.
 Next to that, the book is also beautifully designed with stylised chapter headings and a beautiful Haeckel lithograph gracing the cover.

 Dinosaurs may have time and again stolen the limelight, but Staaf shows an accessible book on the evolutionary history of cephalopods has been long overdue.
-With Squid Empire – which, can you believe it, is only her first book – she has established herself as cephalopod-champion par excellence.
+With Monarchs of the Sea – which, can you believe it, is only her first book – she has established herself as cephalopod-champion par excellence.
 I know that 2018 has only just started, but already this book will be a strong contender as my book-of-the-year.
 This, ladies and gentlemen, is how you write a good popular academic book.

 Disclosure: The publisher provided a review copy of this book.
 The opinion expressed here is my own, however.